 6. It is time to download the Private Key, which you will then install on your computer.
 Under Private Keys, click on View/Download for the key you just created.

-7. If you use Linux or Mac OS, simply click on "Download Key".
-You just have to move this file to the following location: /home/$user/.ssh/
+Simply click on "Download Key".
+You just have to move this file to the following location:

 For Mac OS: In the Finder window, press Command-Shift-G. It’ll ask you what folder to navigate to.
 Enter “~/.ssh” and press return.